robocomp/LearnBlock/learnbot_dsl/mdfiles/EN/2. Block programming/README.md

 # Block programming

 To create a program using blocks, you have to select the blocks from the lists of the left.
-Lists of blocks are organized in different categories according to the functionality of the blocks.
-To select a block from a certain category, just click on the corresponding tag.
+The lists of blocks are organized in different categories according to the functionality of the blocks.
+To select a block from a certain category, just click on the corresponding tab.
+You can also search for a block using the tab "Search".

 ![LearnBlock programming GUI](<sharepath>/imgs/block_programming.png)

 Once a block has been clicked, it appears on the program editor (central pane).
 Then, the block can be move to connect it to other block.
-A right click on the block shows a contextual menu though which the block can be edited, duplicated or deleted.
+A right click on the block shows a contextual menu through which the block can be edited, duplicated or deleted.

 ![Contextual menu of block](<sharepath>/imgs/block_operations.png)